JohnDuncanScott/johnduncanscott.github.io/README.md

 # Introduction
 This code is for my personal website, which can be found here: http://johnduncanscott.github.io/personal-website/.
 Please feel free to use this as a template for your own website.
 You can find a theme demo at https://johnduncanscott.github.io/personal-website/#/themedemo.

+If you enjoy this project, please consider [:hearts: buying me a beer :beer: :hearts:](https://johnduncanscott.github.io/personal-website/#/tip) and starring :star: the project.

 ## Technology used
 * Google Analytics 4
 * React 17